antalf/subrip-ranger/README.md

 Then check and seek the video and notice two time offsets:
 1. the time when first subtitle should appear and
-2. the time when last subtitle should disappear.
+2. optionally the time when last subtitle should disappear.

 To make the conversion run the tool by specifying original file, target file, desired appearance of the first subtitle, desired disappearance of the last